 Characterised by the world famous Ngorongoro Crater, the 8,292km2 Ngorongoro Conservation Area sits in the volcanic mountain highlands of Northern Tanzania.

 A UNESCO World Heritage Site and unofficially, an ‘eighth wonder of the world’, the 600 metre deep Ngorongoro Crater is the largest unflooded and unbroken volcanic caldera in the world.
-Covering 300km2, the mineral rich open grasslands of the crater floor have turned the crater in to a wildlife haven, whilst the crater rim hosts elegant accommodation in vast coffee plantations, farms and mountain forests due to it’s cool and dewy conditions.
+Covering 300km2, the mineral rich open grasslands of the crater floor have turned the crater in to a wildlife haven, whilst the crater rim hosts elegant accommodation in vast coffee plantations, farms and mountain forests.

 ● Home of the Ngorongoro Crater, the largest unbroken volcanic caldera in the world and a UNESCO World Heritage Site